 The European Alliance of Cities and Regions for Roma Inclusion was set up by the Council of Europe's Congress of Local and Regional Authorities with the support of Special Representative of the Secretary General for Roma Issues.
-More than 120 cities and regions from over 27 countries are participating in the Alliance.
+130 cities and regions from 29 countries are now participating in the Alliance.

 The Alliance organises national and international seminars to facilitate the exchange of know-how and good practices between participating cities and regions.

-One of the key priorities of the Alliance is the promotion of the Roma culture and raising awareness and knowledge about the Roma Genocide during World War II and the international commemoration day on the 2nd of August.
+One of the Alliance's key priorities is to promote Roma culture and raise awareness about the Roma genocide during the Second World War and the International Day of Remembrance on 2 August.

 In recent years, there has been a strong development of European and national policy framework for the inclusion of Roma.
 At the same time, awareness has grown that policy measures at local and regional level are decisive for bringing about real improvement in the social inclusion of Roma, across the key areas of education, housing, employment and health and the need to develop these policy measures has increased considerably.

 To meet those needs the Council of Europe has adopted in October 2010 the Strasbourg Declaration that identifies clear priorities to work on and envisages a role for the Council of Europe as a support player in assisting national as well as local and regional authorities in their efforts to improve Roma inclusion.

 The concept of the Alliance was identified at the Summit of Mayors in September 2011.
 It was followed by the creation of a core group of cities and regions which volunteered to establish the Alliance and drew up a general framework for its objectives and working methods.
 After a thorough consultation process in 2012, which included a large-scale survey conducted with local and regional authorities in Council of Europe member states and follow-up consultation meetings, the main needs and interests of the cities and regions were identified.